ahmsville/Magnetic_rotary_encoding/README.md

 ```

 The code snippet above shows the basic use of the library.

 Line 2 shows how to create a magnetic rotary encoding object, and also how you specify the analog pins on the Arduino that will be used to read the ADC values.

-The first line in the setup section is used to set the ADC values that represents the magnetic states discussed above.
+The first line in the setup section is used to set the ADC values that represents the magnetic states discussed in the video and in the pdf.

 The second line in the setup section is optional, only use this function when you have a haptics circuit setup.

 In the main loop, the function detect_rotation() returns a signed integer “1” if a clockwise rotation is detected, “-1” if a counter clockwise rotation is detected and a “0” if no rotation is detected.

 The function recaliberate_startPosition() does exactly what its name implies, this function should be called before or after the detect_rotation() function.